puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 ## The Puppet Forge

-The [Puppet Forge](http://forge.puppetlabs.com) is a public repository of modules written by members of the Puppet community.
-We can leverage the content from the Forge to simplify the process of managing your systems.
-We will go into greater detail about the Forge in the Puppet Module Tool Quest.
+The [Puppet Forge](http://forge.puppetlabs.com) is a public repository of modules written by members of the Puppet community, including many written and maintained by Puppet Labs employees and partners.
+A module is a bundle of Puppet code packaged along with the other files and data you need to complete a task using Puppet.
+The Forge is a key part of using Puppet effectively.
+Easy access to existing modules allows you to jump-start your infrastructure setup and avoid re-inventing the wheel where the hard work has already been done.
+(We go into greater detail about the Forge in the Puppet Module Tool Quest.)

-But what is a Module, you ask?
-Simply put, a module is a self-contained bundle of code and data.
-We will learn about Modules in greater detail in the Module Quest.

 {% aside Puppet Enterprise Supported Modules %}
-Remember how we indicated in the Welcome Quest that Puppet Enterprise comes with several benefits, in addition to Puppet?
-[Puppet Enterprise supported modules](http://forge.puppetlabs.com/puppetlabs?utf-8=%E2%9C%93&supported=yes) are modules that are rigorously tested with Puppet Enterprise and are also supported (maintained) by Puppet Labs.
+Remember how we mentioned in the Welcome Quest that Puppet Enterprise comes with several benefits, in addition to Puppet itself?
+[Puppet Enterprise supported modules](http://forge.puppetlabs.com/puppetlabs?utf-8=%E2%9C%93&supported=yes) are modules that are rigorously tested  for compatibility with Puppet Enterprise and it's stack of bundled tools.
+They are supported and maintained by Puppet Labs to ensure continued stability as the underlying components are updated.
 {% endaside %}

 {% task 1 %}

-Install the puppetlabs-apache module.

-For us to get started with setting up our Quest Guide website, we need to download and install the [apache module](http://forge.puppetlabs.com/puppetlabs/apache) from the Forge.
-In your terminal, type the following command:
+To get started setting up the Quest Guide website, you'll need to download and install the `puppetlabs-apache` module from the Forge.
+If you like, check out the module's [page on the Forge](http://forge.puppetlabs.com/puppetlabs/apache) to see details and documentation.
+(If you're offline or behind a firewall, check the aside below for instructions on using the cached version of the module.)
+The `apache` module gives you all the tools you need to automate installing, configuring, and starting an Apache webserver.
+In your terminal, enter the following command to install the module:

 	puppet module install puppetlabs-apache

-This tells Puppet to download and install the `puppetlabs-apache` module from the Forge onto the Learning VM.
-Modules are installed in the directory specified as Puppet's _modulepath_.
+This command tells Puppet to download the Puppet Labs `apache` module from the Forge and place it in the directory specified as Puppet's _modulepath_.
+The modulepath is a directory on your system where Puppet saves modules you install and accesses modules you already have installed.
 For Puppet Enterprise, this defaults to `/etc/puppetlabs/puppet/modules/`.

 {% aside Offline?
 No problem. %}
 We've cached the required modules on the Learning VM.
 If you don't have internet access, run the following terminal commands instead of using the `puppet module` tool: